Meet the Rising R&B and Hip Hop Star

 Star2: Yeah, bro.
 It’s only up from here.
 I know sometimes I be like, I’m not where [I want to be at yet].
 I feel like quitting sometimes, [but] I’m like I can’t do that.
 I have put in so much, so many years, so much time, and people invested in me.
 I’m like, damn bro, I can’t give up yet.
 I would even die trying, just to make it at this moment.
 I just can’t give up, but it’s only up from here.
 I got a lot of awesome things happening to me at the moment.
 Things are starting to work out, starting to kick off.

 Kulture Vulturez: Breakdown your latest single “Thinkin Bout You.”
 What’s the story behind it?

-Star2: My latest single Thinkin Bout You, it was about, you know, I wrote it about a chick, a girl I met online.
-First, we just talk and stuff, and then it became a little serious after a few weeks.
+Star2: My latest single Thinkin Bout You, I wrote it about a chick, a girl I met online.
+First, we just talk, and then it became a little serious after a few weeks.
 She lives like 1600 miles away.
 So, I’m like damn, sometimes I’d be in the studio and I don’t know what to write about.
-My producer put up a few beats, I’m like ‘next, next, this one here.’
+My producer put up a few beats, I’m like next, next, this one here.
 The hook came out of nowhere.
 It’s like 1am in the studio, and I’m like that’s a good hook.
 I laid it down [on the track], and it became the hook and I the put the verses in.
 It was about a girl that I liked.
 All my music is about my life or it’s about somebody close to me.